codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 1. (Optional) Pushes the Docker image to Docker Hub

 ### Note on the sample application
-We will use the [Python/Flask](https://www.palletsprojects.com/p/flask/){:target="\_blank"} project, that has:
+For the pipeline, we'll use a sample application, the [Python/Flask](https://www.palletsprojects.com/p/flask/){:target="\_blank"} project, that has:
 * Its own [Dockerfile](https://github.com/codefresh-contrib/python-flask-sample-app/blob/master/Dockerfile){:target="\_blank"} in the root of the repository.
 * Unit tests.

 You can either use the sample application to follow along, or create your own Docker based example (don't forget to write unit tests).

 With Codefresh you can create a Docker image from without any local Docker installation,  (Docker building as a service).

-For the pipeline, we'll use a sample application.

-## Quick start prerequisites
+## CI pipeline quick start prerequisites

 * Codefresh account
 * Free [GitHub account](https://github.com/join){:target="\_blank"}